 }

 - If the capture doesn't fail, the photo was taken successfully!
-Save the photo to the file you created earlier, present a toast to let the user know it was successful, and print a log statement.
+Save the photo to the file we created earlier, present a toast to let the user know it was successful, and print a log statement.

 override fun onImageSaved(output: ImageCapture.OutputFileResults) {